Surgical Case Library

 Colorectal

-Chronic Diverticulitis Causing Salpingo-Ovarian Abscess and Utero-Colonic Fistula: A Unique Case Report and Literature Review
+Chronic Diverticulitis causing Salpingo-Ovarian Abscess and Utero-Colonic Fistula.

 Utero-colonic fistulas caused by sigmoid diverticulitis are exceedingly rare due to the uterus’s thick myometrial wall providing resistance.